Commonwealth Consolidated Acts

 (5) A reference in this Act to failing to do an act or thing shall be read as including a reference to refusing to do that act or thing.

-(6) For the purposes of this Act, strict compliance with a prescribed form is not required and substantial compliance is sufficient.
+(6) For the purposes of this Act, strict compliance with an approved form is not required and substantial compliance is sufficient.

 (8) In this Act, a reference to a ship includes a reference to every thing or article belonging to or to be used in connection with, or necessary for the operation and safety of, the ship.